 Half the fun of raising peanut plants (Arachis hypogaea) is watching them grow and change rapidly.
 This South American native starts life as a perfectly unremarkable seed.
-The tiny plant that emerges from the soil looks like a little pea or bean plant, soon reaching its mature height of a foot or two, depending upon variety.
+The tiny plant that emerges from the soil looks like a little pea or bean plant, soon reaching its mature height of a foot or two (31-61 cm.), depending upon variety.

-But in order to achieve this feat, certain peanut water requirements must be met.
+In order to achieve this feat, though, certain peanut water requirements must be met.
 So how much water does a peanut plant need and when?
 Read on to learn more.

 When to Water a Peanut Plant